flowarko/ObjectDetection/README.md

 # ObjectDetection
-If you run this on Google Colab:
+If you run this in Google Colab:
 - Run "Download source files"

 If you run this local: